tyxuan02/UM-Shuttle-Bus-Chatbot/README.md

 ## WID3002 - UM Shuttle Bus Chatbot

 As part of the group project for WID3002 (Natural Language Processing), we developed the UM Shuttle Bus Chatbot, a generative-based chatbot designed to provide information about UM shuttle bus schedules, routes and FAQs.
-Leveraging Natural Language Processing (NLP) techniques and a Sequential LSTM model, the chatbot can respond to different user queries.
+Leveraging Natural Language Processing (NLP) techniques and a sequential model, the chatbot can respond to different user queries.
 The chatbot is implemented using Python and Streamlit.

 ### Run it locally

-1. Download required libraries: `pip install -r requirements.txt`
+Download required libraries: `pip install -r requirements.txt`

+Upgrade streamlit to the latest version: `pip install --upgrade streamlit`

-2. Train the model for the chatbot (Optional, as the model is already trained and saved as `model.h5`): `python train.py`
+Train the model for the chatbot (Optional, as the model is already trained and saved as `model.h5`): `python train.py`

-3. Run the chatbot: `streamlit run 1_Chatbot.py`
+Run the chatbot: `streamlit run 1_Chatbot.py`

 ### Run it on Streamlit